Terms of Service

 What If My Needs Are Beyond The Standard Checkout?

 CCAM offers an extended checkout program for those who require more than the standard checkout.
 Extended reservations are activated when a reservation is created, but violated the 4 day limit or the amount of items per category limit.
 In that case, the reservation will not be immediately created but will be sent to a queue for review.
 You will receive an email whether the request was approved or denied.
+Requests for Extended Checkouts are only processed Monday through Friday, 9am-5pm.
 Please allow up to 3 business days for an extended reservations request to process.
 Priority will be given to academic projects.
 Requests of equipment loans longer than a month will NOT be approved.

 If travel outside New Haven is included, you MUST provide proof of personal insurance.
 Information about personal insurance can be found here.